-Promotion expectations for Scholarly/Creative Work:
+Promotion expectations for Scholarly/Creative Activity:

-Promotion to Assistant Professor Candidate should be able to articulate a research platform including plans for presentation and publication (listing appropriate journals) and candidate should provide evidence of scholarly and creative activity.
+Promotion to Assistant Professor

+Candidate should be able to articulate a research platform including plans for presentation and publication (listing appropriate journals) and candidate should provide evidence of pattern or scholarly and creative activity consistent with the expectations for tenure at the Assistant Professor rank.

-Promotion to Associate Professor Candidate should provide evidence of a consistent pattern of scholarly and creative activity.
+Promotion to Associate Professor

+Candidate should provide evidence of a consistent pattern of scholarly and creative activity.

-Promotion to Full Professor Candidate should provide evidence of ongoing scholarly and creative activity generating some measure of regional or national prominence or impact.
+Promotion to Full Professor

+Candidate should provide evidence of ongoing scholarly and creative activity generating some measure of regional or national prominence or impact.